davidcbickham/Personal-Data-Science-Cookbook/README.md

 # Personal-Data-Science-Cookbook

-My personal data science repo with code examples for common data science tasks including machine learning, clustering, forecasting, statistical modeling, and model interpretability methods.
+Collection of code, personal projects, and resources across machine learning, clustering, forecasting, statistical modeling, and model interpretability methods..
 It's a work in progress, I'll continue to add to it over time.
 All are welcome you use the code for your own projects.
 I hope it's helpful!

 <br>